matrix-org/synapse/docs/tracing.md

 Since this is undertaken in a distributed environment a request to another server, such as an RPC or a simple GET, can be considered a span (a unit or work) for the local server.
-This causal link is what OpenTracing aims to capture and visualise.
+This causal link is what tracing aims to capture and visualise.
 In order to do this metadata about the local server's span, i.e the 'span context', needs to be included with the request to the remote.